outde-xyz/website/content/Discussions/2021-04-28_graf_haspelmathblog.md

 ---

 <!-- START_SUMMARY_BLOCK -->
-Unbecoming at it may be for a blogging linguist, I am not particularly familiar with the overall blogosphere in linguistics.
+Unbecoming as it may be for a blogging linguist, I am not particularly familiar with the overall blogosphere in linguistics.
-As a dedicated Twitter & Facebook hermit, I am perpetually out of the loop, and I like it that way.
+As a devoted Twitter & Facebook hermit, I am perpetually out of the loop, and I like it that way.
 So it is only recently that I have become aware of [Martin Haspelmath's long-running blog](https://dlc.hypotheses.org/), thanks to [a post by David Adger](https://davidadger.org/2021/04/08/are-generative-grammarians-abandoning-innateness/).
 There's tons of posts, but based on the limited sample I've read so far, it seems that most revolve around one of three issues: terminology, innateness, and peer-review.
 I think the latter is actually the most interesting, but for the sake of ~~completeness~~ self-indulgence, I'll add my \$0.02 regarding the first two, leaving peer-review for a separate post.